aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

 ## 5.2 - Pipeline Launch for BIDS datasets

+### 5.2.1 - Ideal BIDS structure for LORIS

+The BIDS dataset to import has to:

+- pass the BIDS validator of [pybids](https://github.com/bids-standard/pybids)
+- contain a `participants.tsv` file at its root.
+Ideally, this file will contain the following columns:
+  - `participant_id`: the PSCID of the candidate
+  - `date_of_birth`: the date of birth (in YYYY-MM-DD) to use when creating the candidate in LORIS
+  - `sex`: the sex to use when creating the candidate in LORIS
+  - `site`: the name of the LORIS site to associate the candidate with when creating the candidate in LORIS
+  - `project`: the name of the LORIS project to associate the candidate with when creating the candidate in LORIS

+### 5.2.2 - Pipeline Launch

 For now, the only way to run the pipeline is by running the `bids_import.py` script manually via the terminal.